adstuart/azure-expressroute-migration/README.md

 https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-linkvnet-arm

-Create a new Virtual Network with some test IP address space that does not overlap with either your current On-Premises address space, or your existing Azure VNet(s) address space.
-Deploy a Virtual Machine for testing.
-The purposes of this step is to prove out end-to-end connectivity across the new circuit, prior to using it within your production environment.
-If done correctly, your On-Premises network can now route traffic to this new test VNet, and vice versa.
-Carry out your required commissioning tests, latency, throughput etc
+- Create a new Virtual Network with some test IP address space that does not overlap with either your current On-Premises address space, or your existing Azure VNet(s) address space.
+- Deploy both a Virtual Machine for testing, and an ExpressRoute Virtual Network Gateway.
+- Connect the test Gateway to your new circuit via a Connection object
+- The purposes of this step is to prove out end-to-end connectivity across the new circuit, prior to using it within your production environment.
+- If done correctly, your On-Premises network can now route traffic to this new test VNet, and vice versa.
+- Carry out your required commissioning tests, latency, throughput etc

 <image>